crest-cassia/oacis/docs/en/install.md

     - Run `ruby --version` and verify the output is like `ruby 2.2.4....`.
 - installing MongoDB
     - `brew install mongo` to install MongoDB.
-    - `launchctl load ~/Library/LaunchAgents/homebrew.mxcl.mongodb.plist` to launch the daemon process of MongoDB.
-After this, mongod process is automatically launched after login.
+    - `brew info mongo` will display the command to launch mongodb daemon.
+        - As of April 2017, the command shows `brew services start mongodb`.
+Once you hit this command, mongodb will be automatically launched at login.
     - Run `mongo` and find a terminal to control MongoDB is launched.
 Type `exit` to stop the terminal.
 - installing bundler
     - `gem install bundler`